-In this tutorial we will show you how to install and configuration of Java on your Ubuntu 14.04 server.
-There are many programs and scripts that require java to run it, but usually Java is not installed by default on VPS or Dedicated Server.
+In this tutorial, we will show you how to install and configuration of Java JDK 8 on Ubuntu 14.04.
+There are many programs and scripts that require java to run, but usually, Java is not installed by default on VPS or Dedicated Server.

 Install Java JDK 8 on Ubuntu 14.04